Clare Hall Boat Club

 Clare Hall won the Pegasus Cup in 2010 and 2019, awarded annually to the most successful college boat club at the May Bumps (measured by a points system based on how many places a club moves up the rankings).
-Despite being a young club, Clare Hall has achieved blades eight times in the bumps races, the most recent being in 2019 for the men's team and 2016 for the women's team.
+Despite being a young club, Clare Hall has achieved blades twelve times in the bumps races, the most recent being in 2024 for both the men's and women's teams.